City-of-Helsinki/linkedevents/README.md

 experience and would like to get things running as quickly as possible.
 Therefore, instructions written in this README.md should be written accordingly.

+## Contributing

+The best way to contribute is to open a new PR for discussion.
+We strive to be able to support various cities with various use cases, so suggestions and new features (as long as they fit in with existing functionality) are welcome.

 ## How to setup your local development environment
 If all you want is a barebone application to work with for your own city: